6.6 Duramax Diesel MPG

 • There were new seven-hole fuel injectors, a higher-pressure fuel pump, and new fuel rails.

-• The Garrett turbocharger is more efficient, delivers power more smoothly, and helps to cut down on emissions even further.
+• The Garrett turbocharger is more efficient, delivers power more smoothly, and cuts down on emissions.

 • EGR valves had a larger cooler and intake to bring higher volumes of exhaust fumes to the engine.